The Complete Guide to Royal Portrush

 In 1895, the Prince of Wales and future King Edward VII granted his patronage and the club was renamed the Royal Portrush Golf Club.

-It would take 68 years for The Open to return, but it did so in spectacular fashion in 2019.
+It would take 68 years for The Open to return, but it did so in spectacular fashion in 2019, and the championship quickly returned in 2025.

 5th Hole – White Rocks